C-Harvey/CS-305-10886-M01_Software_Security_2025_C-2_Mar-Apr/README.md

 SNHU Software Security Portfolio Item

 **Client and Software Requirements**
-Briefly summarize your client and its software requirements
+Briefly summarize your client and its software requirements.

 Artemis Financial is a company focused on helping clients manage their financial information securely.
 They needed help strengthening their software security and asked us to assess vulnerabilities and fix any weaknesses in their codebase.
 Their goal was to make sure their systems could protect sensitive client data and meet best practices for secure coding.